topxeq/gox/README.md

 And also many thanks to [Govcl](https://github.com/ying32/govcl) written by ying32, which enables Gox to provide GUI programming APIs based on the free Lazarus LCL library.
 It's from VCL library and very useful especially for experienced Delphi/VCL programmers.
 Since this library doesn't require OPENGL, it's more compatible in some server-side operating systems.
 It only requires a single library file(dll in Windows or so in Linux and dylib in Mac OS).

-If you want to use Giu GUI programming, try compiling from the source code and add "-tags giugui" command-line parameters in "go build" step.
+If you do not want to use Giu GUI programming, try compiling from the source code and add "-tags nogiugui" command-line parameters in "go build" step.

 Gox supports password-protect your source code file, it's also a major difference from most script/interpretive language.

 ## 1. Installation

-Download the latest Gox executable file from the [official website](http://gox.topget.org/) or [Github](https://github.com/topxeq/gox/releases) or [Gitee](https://gitee.com/topxeq/gox/releases) (due to the speed issue, official website and Gitee are recommended).
+Download the latest Gox executable file from the [official website](http://topget.org/gox.html) or [Github](https://github.com/topxeq/gox/releases) or [Gitee](https://gitee.com/topxeq/gox/releases) (due to the speed issue, official website and Gitee are recommended).
 Then put it into a directory in the system path.
 If you download the zip file, extract it first.

 A command-line only version of gox (named goxc, no GUI features) is also available.
 This version will be more fast, and of course smaller in file size.